On the surface they look almost identical, but have some subtle differences.

 - substring(indexStart[, indexEnd]): returns the part of the string between the start and end indexes, or to the end of the string.

-substr(start[, length]): returns the part of a string between the start index and a number of characters
+- substr(start[, length]): returns the part of a string between the start index and a number of characters after it.

 - slice(beginIndex[, endIndex]): extracts a section of a string and returns it as a new string.